The Woman in Black (play): Act II

 Arthur suddenly becomes victim to a series of chilling events in Eel Marsh House and eventually passes out on the marsh when trying to rescue Spider.
 He is found and taken back to Crythin by Sam Daily, who assures him that Spider survived.
 He tells Arthur the story of the Woman and explains that many of the local people he has met (Jerome, Keckwick, and Daily himself) have all lost a child after seeing her.

 Kipps returns to London and marries his fiancée, Stella.
-At a country fair, Stella and their infant son Joseph go for a ride on a pony and trap.
-Arthur sees the Woman in Black step in front of the trap, scaring the pony.
+At a country fair, Stella and their young son Joseph go for a ride on a pony and trap.
+Suddenly, Arthur sees the Woman in Black, who steps in front of the trap, scaring the pony.
 Joseph is thrown from the trap and hits a tree, killing him instantly.
 Stella dies 10 months later due to injuries sustained in the accident.

 Having come to the end of their rehearsal, Kipps and the Actor sit down to rest.
-Kipps wonders if performing the play for his family will exorcise the spirit of the Woman in Black.
-The Actor asks Kipps about the "pale young lady with the wasted face" playing the Woman in Black.
-Mirroring the earlier scene with Mr. Jerome, Kipps reveals that nobody else had been in the theatre but them, implying that the real Woman in Black had been present.
+Kipps wonders if performing the play for his family will exorcise Jennet's ghost.
+However, the Actor asks Kipps about the "pale young lady with the wasted face" playing the Woman in Black.
+Mirroring the earlier scene with Mr. Jerome, a terrified Kipps reveals that nobody else had been in the theatre but them, implying that the real Woman in Black had been present.
 Remembering his own wife and child, the Actor runs offstage in horror.
+The play ends with the rhythmic knocking of the rocking chair as the lights fade to black.
+An image of the face of the Woman in Black lingers behind the gauze for a few seconds.